 What is an FSA?

 Flexible Spending Accounts (FSAs) let employees use pre-tax income for qualifying out-of-pocket medical expenses.
 Employers may make contributions to an FSA, but this is not required.
 Employees choose how much they contribute to your FSA plan, within the limits you choose, and you determine which expenses qualify.

 How does it work?

 With most FSA plans, employees submit claims for reimbursement for any out-of-pocket medical expenses they incur throughout the year.
 They then receive reimbursement.

 However, with our Driven125 FSA option, employees receive debit cards for paying out-of-pocket expenses.
 This makes it quick and easy for employees to take advantage of their FSA plan, and our Driven125 app keeps all the information they need to know (like their account balances) right at their fingertips.
-Employees also have the ability to check an over-the-counter item for eligibility right within the app.
+Employees also can check an over-the-counter item for eligibility right within the app.

 Employer Contribution Limit (Per Employee)